Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation: Supplementary Information

-Consider the geometry of the plane interface in the inset (a) of Figure 1 of the main manuscript.
+\textbf{The planar interface:} Consider the geometry of the plane interface in the inset (a) of Figure 1 of the main manuscript.
 The Helmholtz free-energy per unit volume of this system can be written in the following form,

 where $\mathcal{F}_{b}(\phi)$ is the free-energy per unit volume of the bulk, $f$ is the faction of the solvent phase, $\gamma$ is the surface tension, $V$ is the box volume, and $\phi_{0}$ is the initial composition and the Lagrange multiplier $\lambda$ ensures mass conservation.
 Since we treat the total volume $V$ as a parameter there are four unknowns, $\phi_{in}$, $\phi_{out}$, $f$ and $\lambda$ in the above free-energy.
 Minimisation w.r.t these four unknowns leads to the following equations,